joAQUINCE/IDD-Fa19-Lab6/README.md

 ## Description of the ChatBot

-**I created a HTML script and loaded it to business wubsite's server.
-Then, I linked the site to my business page on Instagram.**
+**I created a HTML script and loaded it to business website's server.
+Then, I linked the site to my business page on the Instagram App.**

 **The purpose of the Bot is to interactively verify that customers are providing a mobile number that is correct and able to send and receive text messages.
 This could be an actual solution to delivery issues where customers provide contact mobile numbers -for coordination of last-mile deliveries- that are invalid or cannot send and receive text messages.**